Luke-Nicklin/rpsls/README.md

 - CodeInstitute - JavaScript module helped me to implement certain aspects of the code such as the moves array, playGame function and else/if statements.
 It also showed me how to change the images when a button is selected using template literals in the example project video.
 - StackOverflow - Helped me to troubleshoot issues I was having with JavaScrip throughout the project.
-- SheCodes - Helped me work out out to use event listeners for the buttons.
+- SheCodes - Helped me work out how to use event listeners for the buttons.
 - [Code with Ania Kubów](https://www.youtube.com/watch?v=RwFeg0cEZvQ) was used to help me better understand different ways to use JavaScript to make the game work.